-Harira is a traditional and classic Moroccan soup made with satisfying, wholesome ingredients such as lentils, chickpeas, meat, and warm spices for the ultimate comfort soup.
-Not only is it delicious, but it also packs a punch in terms of flavor and nutrition.
-Even though it's eaten all year round, it's most commonly served to break fast during the month of Ramadan.
+Harira Soup recipe features a traditional and classic Moroccan soup made with satisfying, wholesome ingredients such as lentils, chickpeas, meat, and warm spices for the ultimate comfort soup.
+It packs a punch in terms of flavor and nutrition.
+You can serve it with Pita Bread.

-This delicious, filling Moroccan soup is actually so popular during Ramadan that most Moroccans think that a meal during Ramadan isn't complete if Harira isn't on the table!
-No wonder it's considered the national soup of Morocco and commonly referred to as a must-try Moroccan dish.
+This delicious, filling Moroccan soup is actually so popular during the month of Ramadan that most Moroccans think that a meal during Ramadan isn’t complete if Harira soup isn’t on the table!
+No wonder it’s considered the national soup of Morocco and commonly referred to as a must-try Moroccan dish.

 This Harira recipe is perfect for a cozy family dinner, especially during the colder months, or to break your fast during the holy month of Ramadan.
 It's a simple yet satisfying dish that can be easily customized to your liking by adjusting the spice level or adding additional vegetables.